SNIR-NIMH/Deconvolution/README.md

 The scripts provide capability to run 2D or 3D Richardson-Lucy deconvolution [1,2] on TIFF images with theoretical PSF.
 The images can be in the order of Terabytes.
-Multiple GPUs can be used for deconvolution on a cluster.
+Multiple GPUs can be used for deconvolution on a cluster or a single node.
 A GUI to do the single-GPU deconvolution on a Windows/Linux desktop is also provided.

 <p float="center">
   <img src="https://github.com/SNIR-NIMH/Deconvolution/blob/main/imgs/3.png" height="200" />